Home Equity Conversion Mortgage (HECM) vs Reverse Mortgage

 A reverse mortgage is a popular way for retirees to supplement their retirement income.
-A home equity conversion mortgage (HECM) is the Federal Housing Administration’s reverse mortgage program, which allows borrowers to withdraw some of the equity in their home.
-It has stricter eligibility requirements than other reverse mortgages, but it is also the only reverse mortgage insured by the U.S. Government.
+A home equity conversion mortgage (HECM) is the Federal Housing Administration’s (FHA’s) reverse mortgage program, and it allows borrowers to withdraw some of the equity in their home.
+It has stricter eligibility requirements than other reverse mortgages, but it’s also the only reverse mortgage insured by the U.S. government.

 Here’s a look at the unique aspects of an HECM compared to a traditional reverse mortgage, the pros and cons, and the all-important fees that come with reverse mortgage financing arrangements.